 I just recently had this show where I installed one piece made of 26 photographs.
 One part is a sequence of five images of a sculpture, and with every new frame there are more elements added onto the sculpture — so that you see the sculpture build if you walk from left to right.
 That's our normal Western way of understanding imagery, or reading a text, or discovering a narrative.
 But there's also another set of images that unfold from the right to the left, and then there are several images in there that don't have any relation to a temporal shift.
 Almost like a composer would compose with different instruments, I’ve got these different kinds of photos that I’ve placed together — but the interesting part is that the viewer becomes the active narrative agent.

 But what I'm doing here [in Wassaic] is creating one picture.
 It’s a studio composition of multiple pictures, layered in the way that one would slowly accrue layers in a painting or a print.
 I'm using this very traditional camera that only uses the fundamentals of photography.
 There's a lens, there's a plane where the film is, and everything else is completely up to me knowing how the science of photography works.

-To do one picture really well is a beautiful opposition to what technology has provided for everyone: the ability to take pictures.
+To craft one picture really well is a beautiful opposition to what technology has provided for everyone: the ability to take pictures easily.
 I’m from the Silicon Valley, and have really conflicted feelings about technology, and notions of progress.
 Photography is complicated in that conversation, of course, because even at the very beginning it was used as a way for anyone to reproduce nature without having to be a master painter.
 But I feel like I left that long ago and have just been wandering further and further back into the past.

 You talked about how the experience of viewing one image is different from viewing several images in sequence, but how do you think about the narrative of one composite image made of many images?
 That feels like an interestingly different case.